How to convert multiple workbooks or worksheets to PDF files at once in Excel?

 Kutools for Excel also supports a useful feature - Split Workbook, with this feature, you can save multiple worksheets within the workbook to separate Excel file, Txt file, CSV file and PDF file as you need.

-1. Open the workbook that you want to save each sheet as PDF file, and then click Kutool Plus > Workbook > Split Workbook, see screenshot:
+1. Open the workbook where you want to save each sheet as a separate PDF file, and then click Kutool Plus > Workbook > Split Workbook, see screenshot:

 2. In the Split Workbook dialog box, check the sheet that you want to save, and then choose PDF (*.pdf) from the Save as type drop down list, and then click Split button, in the Select Folder window, specify a folder for putting the converted files, see screenshot: